hornvale/hornvale-2023/src/astronomy/README.md

-# Starfall
+# Astronomy
-Starfall is a library for environmental procedural content generation and related tools related to astronomy.
+This is a library for environmental procedural content generation and related tools related to astronomy.

 The general idea is that I want to be able to create maps, rooms, weather phenomena, geological features, astronomical features, constellations, that sort of thing.
 Natural and artificial locations.
 Tides!
 Moons!
 Crap like that.